countvajhula/mantra/README.rst

 Feeding Input to the Parser
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We could manually feed the parser input using ``mantra-parse`` and then have it evaluate the accumulated input using ``mantra-parse-finish``, but a typical use we'd have for such a parser is for it to parse our own keyboard activity in Emacs *implicitly*.
+We could manually feed the parser input using ``mantra-feed-parser`` and then have it evaluate the accumulated input using ``mantra-parse``, but a typical use we'd have for such a parser is for it to parse our own keyboard activity in Emacs *implicitly*.
 To do this, two things are needed:

 1. Mantra must be connected to the `Emacs command loop <https://www.gnu.org/software/emacs/manual/html_node/elisp/Command-Overview.html>`_ so that it is notified of all input key sequences.
 To do this: